Skip to main content

 NVLink Symmetric Memory#

 Communication across GPUs is enabled by CUDA’s Virtual Memory Management (VMM) APIs.
 Each GPU allocates a piece of physical memory and exports a shareable handle for its allocation.
 These handles are then exchanged across all participating GPUs, allowing each GPU to import the remote handles and map the remote memory into its own virtual address space.
-The result is a symmetric memory workspace: any GPU can read from or write to any other GPU’s portion of this workspace via NVLink using standard instructions in kernels, as if they were normal global memory pointers.
+The result is symmetric memory: any GPU can read from or write to any other GPU’s portion of it via NVLink using standard instructions in kernels, as if they were normal global memory pointers.
 This works within a single NVLink domain — 8 GPUs on a DGX B200, or all 72 GPUs on a GB200 NVL72 rack.

 Symmetric memory across GPUs